Tencent/mars/README.md

 StnLogic.setClientVersion(profile.productID());
 Mars.onCreate(true);

+BaseEvent.onForeground(true);
 StnLogic.makesureLongLinkConnected();
 ```
 Firstly, you should call the setCalBack interface, and secondly, the Mars.init.
 Then, to initialize the Mars, there is to need to strictly follow the orders of the four commands.
-Finally, after Mars are initialized, the makesureLongLinkConnect can be called.
+Finally, after Mars are initialized, onForeground and makesureLongLinkConnect can be called.

 Destroy STN or exit your app: